getify/You-Dont-Know-JS/up & going/ch2.md

 ### Scope & Functions

-You use the `var` keyword to declare a variable that will belong to the current function (or global, if top-level) scope.
+You use the `var` keyword to declare a variable that will belong to the current function scope, or the global scope if at the top-level outside of any function.

 Wherever a `var` appears inside a function, that declaration is taken to belong to the function itself.
 Metaphorically, developers call this process "hoisting" when a `var` declaration is conceptually "moved" to the top of its enclosing function.
 Technically, this process is more related to how your code is compiled, but we can skim over those details for now.